panjf2000/gnet/README.md

 ### Ticker

 The `EventHandler.Tick` event fires ticks at a specified interval.
-The first tick fires immediately after the `Serving` events and if you intend to set up a ticker event, remember to pass a option: `gnet.WithTicker(true)` to `gnet.Serve`.
+The first tick fires immediately after the `Serving` events and if you intend to set up a ticker event, remember to pass an option: `gnet.WithTicker(true)` to `gnet.Serve`.

 ```go
 events.Tick = func() (delay time.Duration, action Action){